Protecting the world’s plant resources from pests

-IPPC and ICC joined forces to present a session on its most recent successes with a web development project to protect plant trade.
+IPPC and UNICC joined forces to present a session on its most recent successes with a web development project to protect plant trade.

 “The International Year of Plant Health [in 2020] highlights the importance of plant health to enhance food security, protect the environment and biodiversity and boost economic development,” FAO Deputy Director-General Maria Helena Semedo said.

 Today, up to 40 percent of global food crops are lost annually due to plant pests.
 In terms of economic value, plant diseases alone cost the global economy around US$220 billion annually and invasive insects around US$70 billion.

 The International Plant Protection Convention (IPPC) and the United Nations International Computing Centre (UNICC) have delivered an innovative solution for developing countries to ensure plant protection in their international trade.
 Electronic phyto-sanitary certificates, in lieu of paper certificates, ensure safe standards in the arrival and clearance of plants across national boundaries.
 Trade suffers when ePhyto certificates do not use harmonized e-business standards.
 IPPC and UNICC have developed and are operating a centralized hub to facilitate the exchange of certificates and a Generic ePhyto National System (GeNS) web-based system for countries without the infrastructure to produce, send and receive certificates.